micans/bash-utils/README.md

    #
 pick foo bar < data.txt

+   # select all columns (-A), add 1 to column foo in-place (-i).
+   #
+pick -Ai foo::foo^1,add < data.txt

-   # as above, also output new column doodle which is column yam with column
+   # as the first, also output new column doodle which is column yam with column
    # bob subtracted and constant value '1' added. (interval length for inclusive bounds)
    #
 pick foo bar doodle::yam:bob,sub^1,add < data.txt